-Ground Reconaissance - The search for sites by visual inspection of the surface while on the ground (as apposed to in the air).
+Ground Reconnaissance - The search for sites by visual inspection of the surface while on the ground (as opposed to in the air).
 See Surface Survey.

 Ground-penetrating radar - An instrument used to find sub-surface anomalies (features) by recording differential reflection of radar pulses.